tylerkelly7/tylerkelly7/README.md

 ---

-### Summary
+### 🧠 Summary
 I’m passionate about **building end-to-end machine learning pipelines** — from data ingestion and feature engineering to model deployment and reproducibility.
-Currently, my master’s thesis focuses on predicting sepsis mortality using multi-modal EHR data, integrating both structured data and NLP of clinical notes via Word2Vec embeddings.
+My current graduate research focuses on developing robust, interpretable models for **real-world decision support** using both structured and unstructured data.

-Outside healthcare, I explore **quantitative finance**, experimenting with factor models, reinforcement learning, and event-driven trading strategies.
+Beyond academic research, I explore **quantitative finance** and **AI engineering**, experimenting with predictive modeling, reinforcement learning, and scalable deployment workflows.

 ---